Amazon to Walmart: Why You Can’t Copy and Paste The Selling Strategy

 Maybe the desire is for diversification – to get their products in front of more people, on a different platform, with a different level of competition.
 Perhaps the reason is pure experimentation.
 Successful Amazon sellers want to see if they can replicate their success on Walmart’s platform.

-Whatever the reason, it's not a copy-and-paste endeavor from a strategic perspective.
-Strategies and best practices that work on Amazon won't necessarily be equally successful on Walmart.
+Selling on Walmart is not as simple as “copy-and-paste.”
+Strategies and best practices that work on Amazon won’t necessarily be equally successful on Walmart.
+For example, strategies to win the Amazon Buy Box are markedly different than winning the Walmart Buy Box.
 There are just enough nuances that you need to consider to ensure you have complementary but unique strategies that focus on what makes the two marketplaces different.
+Successful multi-channel eCommerce retail involves a dynamic strategy.

 To understand why strategies need to be a little different when selling on both platforms simultaneously, it’s important to understand the inherent differences between selling on Amazon and selling on Walmart.